Bulgaria is a funny country – it seems to have an almost equal number of expatriates happy or disaffected with life in Bulgaria.

 Bulgarian state-run schools often operate with outdated equipment and old material bases.

-It is not until students reach the 10th grade that they can slightly personalize their educational curriculum.
+It is not until students reach the 10th grade that they can slightly personalise their educational curriculum.
 Until then, students follow a standard educational curriculum, learning about preselected subjects.

 It’s also worth noting that there is an evident segmentation of elite and non-elite schools in the state-run school system, which can create certain communication problems with peers from other schools.